boost-edu-tools/gitinspectorgui/SRS.md

-## For GitinspectorGUI
+# Software Requirements Specification for GitinspectorGUI

-Version 0.2
+* Version 0.2
-Prepared by Max den Oudsten
+* Prepared by Max den Oudsten
-20-08-2025
+* 20-08-2025

 ## Table of Contents
 ---